laristra/documentation/documentation_ccmake-docker.md

           fi

 ### Add .codecov.yml file
-The .codecov.yml file controls the settings for CodeCov, and is used for customization if you don't want to use the default.
+The [.codecov.yml](https://docs.codecov.io/v4.3.6/docs/coverage-configuration) file controls the settings for CodeCov.
 A .codecov.yml file can look like this:

       coverage:
         precision: 1
         round: down
       range: "70...100"

+Range specifies the code coverage range in percent corresponding to color.
+The low number, in this case 70, means that code coverage under or equal to 70% would show a red background.
+100% would be green, and there would be a range of colors inbetween.
+Depending on the project, different ranges of code can be expected, so 100% does not necessarily have to be the top number if it is unattainable.

+Round specifies how the code percentage should be rounded, whether up, down, or nearest.

+Precision specifies how many decimal points CodeCov will round the percent to. precision: 1 means that the percentage would be rounded to the tenth, precision: 2 would round to the hundredth, and so on.

+These three settings are the minimum configuration, but there are more [optional settings](https://docs.codecov.io/v4.3.6/docs/codecov-yaml) that you can add to specify the configuration of CodeCov for your project.

 ### How to Display Code Coverage Badge on Github
 Under settings on the Code Coverage website, click on "Badge."
 Copy the markdown version and paste it in the README file on GitHub.

 ## SonarQube
 SonarQube is meant to improve code quality.
-It progresses through a series of conditions (the default conditions/setting can be set) which must all be met in order for a project to pass.
-For example, in order to pass, an example project must have code coverage greater than 80% and a maintainability rating, reliability rating, and security rating all equal to A. This default setting applies to all future projects unless changed.
+It progresses through a series of conditions (the default conditions can be set) which must all be met in order for a project to pass.
+For example, in order to pass, a default project must have code coverage greater than 80% and a maintainability rating, reliability rating, and security rating all equal to A. This default setting applies to all future projects unless changed.
 SonarQube checks for bugs, vulnerabilities, code smells (parts of code which indicate bigger, underlying problem with the code), and duplications.
 To make a SonarQube account, log in through your GitHub account.
 Then, go to "My Account" in SonarQube, click on "Security," and "Generate Token."
 Go to Travis project settings and enter the token into Environmental Variables and name it.
 Travis has an [instruction page](https://docs.travis-ci.com/user/sonarqube/) on how to configure the .travis.yml file.
 The file will require the organization key, which can be found under your username on the Account Settings on sonarcloud (it should be username-github).
 You will need to add these lines to your .travis.yml file:

       addons:
         sonarcloud: